Related Content

 In the opposite direction it will usually leave Trieste after 14:20 and arrive in Wien / Venice shortly after 21:00 (9pm).

-It will be providing the only direct link between Wien / Vienna and Trieste, as from December 14th 2025 the existing EuroCity service on the Wien - Graz ↔ Maribor - Ljubljana - Trieste route will only be available between Wien and Ljubljana.
+It now provides the only direct link between Wien / Vienna and Trieste, as the EuroCity service which had been taking a Wien - Graz ↔ Maribor - Ljubljana - Trieste route, is now only available between Wien and Ljubljana.

-ICE trains will be taking a new Frankfurt (Main) - Heidelberg – Stuttgart - Ulm – Augsburg – Munich ↔ Salzburg – Bad Gastein - Klagenfurt – Villach – Graz route.
+ICE trains are now taking a new Frankfurt (Main) - Heidelberg – Stuttgart - Ulm – Augsburg – Munich ↔ Salzburg – Bad Gastein - Klagenfurt – Villach – Graz route.

-Plus an additional daily ICE train will be taking a Munster - Essen - Dusseldorf - Koln - Messe/Deutz - Siegburg/Bonn - Frankfurt Flughafen - Mannheim – Stuttgart - Ulm – Augsburg – Munich ↔ Salzburg – Bad Gastein - Klagenfurt – Villach – Graz route.
+Plus an additional daily ICE train is taking a Munster - Essen - Dusseldorf - Koln - Messe/Deutz - Siegburg/Bonn - Frankfurt Flughafen - Mannheim – Stuttgart - Ulm – Augsburg – Munich ↔ Salzburg – Bad Gastein - Klagenfurt – Villach – Graz route.

-As a result direct journeys will be available between the Worthersee, the most popular summer holiday destination in Austria and Czechia - Plus connections will be available in Villach with trains to/from Bad Gastein, Ljubljana and Spittal.
+As a result direct journeys are available between the Worthersee, the most popular summer holiday destination in Austria, and Czechia - Plus connections will be available in Villach with trains to/from Bad Gastein, Ljubljana and Spittal.

-Despite having a proximity closer than any other European capital cities Bratislava and Wien / Vienna have been linked by regional trains, which are in effect extensions of the Viennese suburban rail network.
+Despite having a proximity closer than any other European capital cities Bratislava and Wien / Vienna are linked by regional trains, which are in effect extensions of the Viennese suburban rail network.

 The only exception was the daily extension of one of the Railjet services which take the Zurich ↔ Wien route.

-However, from December 14th 2025 four additional express trains (EC trains) per day in each direction will be connecting the main stations in Wien and Bratislava in only 47mins.
+However, four additional express trains (EC trains) per day in each direction are now connecting the main stations in Wien and Bratislava in only 47mins.

-The trains will take a Wien Westbahnhof - Wien Meidling - Wien Hbf - Bratislava hln route.
+The trains are taking a a Wien Westbahnhof - Wien Meidling - Wien Hbf - Bratislava hln route.

-More than 99% of the European rail routes which were withdrawn as result of the pandemic have already resumed, but the long-standing direct EC train between Munich and Zagreb was an exception - a connection is currently required in Villach.
+More than 99% of the European rail routes which were withdrawn as result of the pandemic have already resumed, but the long-standing direct EC train between Munich and Zagreb was an exception - a connection had been required in Villach.

 So it's great to see that the direct train has now restored to the timetable, heading south it will typically depart Munchen Hbf shortly after 10:15 and from Salzburg shortly after 12:05.